alephnull07/Orb/README.md

-# ORB - Datadog for Defense Logistics
+# ORB

 **Operational observability for resource networks.**

-Defense logistics runs on reports from people, sensors, warehouses, vehicles, and disconnected systems.
+Orb is the the Datadog for defense logistics.
+Typically, defense logistics run on reports from people, sensors, warehouses, vehicles, and disconnected systems.
 Those reports are often messy, inconsistent, stale, duplicated, or simply wrong.

 ORB turns those reports into a single view of the network — showing **what's happening, what the real recovered state is, what's inconsistent, which reports can't be trusted, and when there isn't enough information to know.**